Menu Close

 According to Hegel, human history ends with the formation of state.

-Marx first analyzed Hegel’s theory of history.
+Marx first analysed Hegel’s theory of history.
 Hegel’s theory of history is idealistic interpretation of history.
 According to Hegel, history is the result of dialectical movement of idea.
 Marx suggested that Hegel’s theory is not a scientific explanation of history rather political/ ideological/ teleological explanation of history.
 Marx claims his theory as scientific.

 “In order to make history, man has to live.
 In order to live man has to eat.
-In order to eat, man has to work or perform action.”
+In order to eat, man has to work or perform action.” – Karl Marx

-Implication of above statement.
+Implication of above statement:

-Between the manual labor and the intellectual labour, more important is manual labour.
+Between the manual labour and the intellectual labour, more important is manual labour.
 Society can live without the work of intellectuals, but society cannot live without the work of manual workers.
 It is ‘false consciousness to think that the role of intellectuals more important than those of workers.

 He blames thinkers like Plato and Aristotle, who established that those who are men of reason are ought to be master and permanently deprive those who perform manual work.